Climb to the Top of Mt Washington by Auto, Train, or Foot

 The Mt.
 Washington Observatory and weather station are also housed at the summit.
 The nonprofit institute performs research, provides educational lectures, and year-round summit adventures.
 Read more about the work of the institute.

-MOUNT WASHINGTON AUTO ROAD
+MT WASHINGTON AUTO ROAD

-The privately owned Mt.
-Washington Auto Road ascends 7.6 miles up the east side of the mountain from Route 16 in Pinkham Notch.
+The privately owned Mt Washington Auto Road ascends 7.6 miles up the east side of the mountain from Route 16 in Pinkham Notch.
 For a fee, cars and motorcycles can climb the auto road in their personal cars, or take a guided tour.
 There is also a hiker shuttle offered.
 No bicycles are allowed and size restrictions apply.
-Check the company’s website for special events throughout the season (ATV days, bicycle climbs, and road races).
-Plan for approximately 30 minutes to ascend, and 30-45 minutes to descend the mountain.

-MT.
-WASHINGTON COG RAILWAY
+MT WASHINGTON COG RAILWAY

 The railway offers roundtrips up and down the mountain using two types of locomotives, biodiesel and steam.
 The biodiesel engine makes each leg of the journey in about 45 minutes (the steam is a little longer).
 The rest of the 3-hour journey is spent exploring the Mt.
 Washington State Park Visitor Center.
-Read more about scheduling and ticket information.

-HIKING MT.
-WASHINGTON
+HIKING MT WASHINGTON

 Happy trails, Laura and Randy